 #1 – Know Your Limits

 Assuming you already have a job or kids to take care of, start by not expecting to know how to play an instrument immediately as this may take time.
 If you only have half an hour to practice each day, THAT’S OK!
 It is surely better than nothing, and it is something you can absolutely fit into your busy schedule.
-Moreover, when you set the right expectations, you don’t get discouraged or disappointed with yourself, which as you know, is very bad for keeping motivated playing an instrument, or any other dream you may be having.
+Moreover, when you set the right expectations, you don’t get discouraged or disappointed with yourself, which as you know, is very bad for keeping motivated playing an instrument, motivated in staying in a relationship, or any other dream you may be having.

 #2 – How to Stay Motivated Playing an Instrument When You Are Broke

-If you don’t have any money, this is OK too.
+If you don’t have any money, this is OK too, as long as you keep your motivation in life and your hobbies.
 You don’t have to hurry and buy an expensive instrument right away in order to start learning and practicing at home.
 These days you can very well rent an a guitar, a flute or any other instrument.
 If you wish to play the piano, you don’t even need a big, real piano, you can very well settle for an electronic piano, it is good enough for now.

 #3 – Remember Your Dream and How it Makes You Feel